VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 * At `scrape_config -> relabel_configs` section in `-promscrape.config` file.
 This relabeling is applied to targets when parsing the file during `vmagent` startup or during config reload after sending `SIGHUP` signal to `vmagent`  via `kill -HUP`.
 * At `scrape_config -> metric_relabel_configs` section in `-promscrape.config` file.
 This relabeling is applied to metrics after each scrape for the configured targets.
 * At `-remoteWrite.relabelConfig` file.
-This relabeling is aplied to all the collected metrics before sending them to `-remoteWrite.url`.
+This relabeling is aplied to all the collected metrics before sending them to remote storage.
+* At `-remoteWrite.urlRelabelConfig` files.
+This relabeling is applied to metrics before sending them to the corresponding `-remoteWrite.url`.

 Read more about relabeling in the following articles: